vrusinov/co2_monitors/netatmo_esphome_m5stickc_display/README.md

 ## Usage

+1. Get [M5StickC](https://shop.m5stack.com/products/stick-c).
+The code may work on other devices but I didn't try.
+Let me know if there are other devices that work.

-1. Set up HomeAssistant and [add Netatmo integration to it](https://www.home-assistant.io/integrations/netatmo/).
+2. Set up HomeAssistant and [add Netatmo integration to it](https://www.home-assistant.io/integrations/netatmo/).

-2. Create `secrets.yaml` file.
+3. Create `secrets.yaml` file.
 Use `secrets_example.yaml` as an example.
 Make sure to set correct wifi and HomeAssistant passwords.

-3. Compile, upload and run the code: `esphome run netatmo-display.yaml`
+4. Compile, upload and run the code: `esphome run netatmo-display.yaml`

 # TODO